 For all its power, the Lotus Europa was a sports car – not an F1 car!
 Yet – at least, up to a point – that was its raison d\’être.
 Colin Chapman – head man at Lotus – wanted a roadster that handled like a racer.
 At any rate, he sought to simulate the mid-engined layout – now de rigueur in F1.
 Certainly, at just 42″ tall – and with a drag coefficient of only 0.29 – the Europa\’s aerodynamic credentials were never in doubt.

-In short order, the Lotus 'Europe' was up and running.
-The name was changed to Europa for trademark reasons.
+The new car started out as the Lotus Europe.
+Trademark problems led to it being re-named the Europa.
 Handling-wise, the car was everything Chapman had hoped for.
-Road-test reviews were upbeat - at least as far as cornering was concerned.
-Steering was light - and the Europa felt perfectly poised.
-The rear suspension - comprised of lower wishbones and transverse top links - was key to that stability.
-The laid-back driving position made sweeping through bends all the more fun.
+Road-test reviews were upbeat – at least as far as cornering was concerned.
+Steering was light – and the Europa perfectly poised.
+Key to the stability was rear suspension.
+It was comprised of lower wishbones and transverse top links.
+The Europa\’s laid-back driving position made sweeping through bends a breeze.
 Brakes were suitably solid.

-But the Europa was not without flaws.
+But, the Europa was not without flaws.
 Creature comforts were in short supply.
-With a heavy clutch - and jarring ride - the Europa was not exactly user-friendly.
-Side window-opening problems did not help.
-And rear vision - or lack of it - bordered on the unsafe.
-Lotus did address the issues, giving the Europa a mini-makeover.
-It stayed in production until '75.
-Almost 10,000 Europas were built, in a nine-year run.
-Standing just 42″ 'short' - and with a drag coefficient of only 0.29 - the Europa's aerodynamic credentials were never in doubt.
-Built in Hethel, Norfolk, its goal was to bring F1-style handling to the roads of the UK!
-And while that was, of course, an impossible task, it came as close to realising it as a sports car had yet done.
+And, with a heavy clutch – and jarring ride – the Europa was far from user-friendly.
+Side-window gremlins did not help.
+Rear vision – or lack of it – was not exactly a selling-point.
+To be fair, Lotus did address the issues.
+The Europa was given a mini-makeover.
+Built in Hethel, Norfolk, the car stayed in production until \’75.
+Almost 10,000 Europas were built – in a nine-year run.
+Its goal, then, was to bring F1-style handling to the roads of the UK.
+And – while that was, for a sports car, an impossible dream – it came as close to living it as any!